Drifting by car, an adrenaline-pumping maneuver for true professionals

 The art of running in the rain - Garth Stein

 Denny , the protagonist of this latest literary proposal for car enthusiasts, is an extraordinary driver, capable of giving his best in the rain.
 His ambitions, however, are held back by the need to make ends meet by working in a workshop.
 A complicated and suffering life seems to remove him forever from his dream: to drive a real Ferrari .
 Luckily, next to him is his faithful dog, who is not by chance called Enzo, in honor of the patron of the Maranello team.
-It will be the intelligent four-legged to show their master the right way to happiness.
+The intelligent four-legged friend will show his owner the right path to happiness.

 Learn about the history of the Monza circuit